-You're going to need to take a shower after.
-Sure you'll scrub and shampoo but that water won't get hot enough to wash off the filth and nastiness that is Lord Mantis.
-Charlie Fell sounds deranged.
+You're going to need to take a shower afterwards.
+Sure you'll scrub and maybe even shampoo a little bit.
+But that water won't get hot enough to wash off the filth and nastiness that is Lord Mantis.

 Favorite track: Death Mask.

 What do you get, when you take tubes from the notorious sunn amplifiers, Gorgoroth's Wound Upon Wound track's live bootleg tape, 6 full vials of semen, add a handful of graveyard dirt, crack whore's clotted menstruation blood, a couple of cloven hooves and blend it all up in a grinder on Friday the 13th while chanting necromancy spell of the ancient ones?
 The answer is Lord Mantis.

 Read the full review here: goo.gl/A3ltrLFavorite track: Body Choke.

 Chicago, Illinois nihilistic doom/noise metal band LORD MANTIS, over the years, have been making a name for themselves within the underground metal scene and slowly being recognized as one of Chicago’s most noteworthy metal bands alongside such bands as Indian, Nachtmystium, The Atlas Moth, Yakuza etc. Their last album, “Pervertor” (which was released by Candlelight Records in 2012) would bring LORD MANTIS new levels of recognition and awareness to a wider audience which they build upon following their “Spawning The Nephilim” debut (which was released by Seventh Rule in 2009 respectively).
 With “Pervertor”, LORD MANTIS excelled beyond their debut album and even already having a reputation of putting on quite the devastating live show likewise.